souldern/souldern.github.io/home/announcements/reverse-advent-2020.md

 ## St Mary's Church

-Why not donate an item for every day of Advent?
+This Advent, why not focus on giving something back each day?

+St Marys church is asking for donations of food and other essentials, based on a Reverse Advent calendar.
+Any donation is welcome so long as it’s non-perishable — it really doesn’t have to be French onion soup but they don’t put Calling Birds in tins!

-Our church works with food banks as well as local charities throughout the year.
+Throughout the year, we support the food banks in Bicester and Heyford Park as well as a local charity which feeds the homeless in Banbury.

-A box for donations will be in St Mary's porch from the start of Advent on 29 November
+If you would like to help this Christmas, our usual food donation box will be in the porch from  Sunday 29th November.

+This is emptied every
+day.